-It is vital for the body’s cells to make lots and lots of energy to help our heartbeat, muscles contract and to send signals to the brain and nerves.
+It is vital for the body’s cells to make energy to help our heart beat, muscles contract and to send signals to the brain and nerves.
 Most of the energy we produce for this is from ATP (Adenosine triphosphate).

 ATP is a compound that the cell uses for fuel, constructed of D-Ribose along with adenine and three phosphate molecules.
 ATP is built piece by piece with the phosphate molecules being held by chemical bonds.
 When the last chemical bond is broken, it releases chemical energy that is converted to mechanical energy to power movement.
 ATP is then recycled through reattaching phosphate to produce new energy.

 After exercising it is perfectly reasonable for muscles to ache: this is called muscle fatigue.
 Muscle fatigue tends to occur when an exercise or activity is pushed beyond a person's current endurance level - so when we are trying to increase muscle strength or our general fitness, it is fair to assume that our endurance level will regularly be surpassed.
 Depending on its severity, muscle fatigue can be an ache which can in a severe case limit a person's movements and prevent further training sessions, or it can just make day to day chores a little more difficult.
 In most cases, any aching from muscle fatigue will slowly and naturally reduce over the course of a few days, depending on how strenuous the activity has been.
 To some degree, age is a factor in recovery from muscle fatigue.

 Exercise can significantly reduce the body's ATP levels (Adenosine triphosphate), and this reduction is experienced as a loss of energy.
 Large amounts of ATP can be depleted in the heart and skeletal muscles through exercise (or illness), and because it takes 72 hours to produce ATP from scratch in the body if mitochondria's recycling is impaired, fatigue is inevitable.